MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase4.md

 ### Data Protection Tests

 The following tests cover specific data protection settings configured within the App Protection Policy.
-When you change the App Protection Policy settings in the Microsoft Endpoint Manager console, the client won't immediately update.
+When you change the App Protection Policy settings in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), the client won't immediately update.
 See [Quickly testing with changing policy] for tips on speeding up testing.

 For these tests: